Panasonic FZ2500 versus Canon G9 X

 - More affordable: Was introduced into a lower priced category (56 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ2500 emerges as the winner of the contest (8 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ2500 is the clear winner of the match-up (9 : 5 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 |Panasonic FZ2500 (⇒ rgt)||Rec||82/100 Silver||4.5/5||4.5/5||5/5||2016||1,199||latest||check|